Leatherface: Films

-In the 2003 remake of the original film, Leatherface (Andrew Bryniarski), given the real name Thomas Brown Hewitt, torments and murders a group of teenagers alongside his family.
-One of the teenagers, Erin (Jessica Biel), escapes the family, severing his arm with a cleaver in order to help facilitate her attempt.
-Surviving in spite of his severe injury, Leatherface goes on to murder several law enforcement officers investigating his family home in the aftermath of Erin's escape.
-Leatherface's appearance in the prequel of the 2003 remake The Texas Chainsaw Massacre: The Beginning (2006), reveals the origins of the character while explaining the iconic chainsaw and his family's cannibalism.
-Throughout the course of the film, Leatherface (Bryniarski) and his family torture and murder two couples as they drive through Travis County, Texas.
+Leatherface returns in the 2003 remake of the original film.
+Here, Leatherface (Andrew Bryniarski) and his family murder a group of teenagers.
+Leatherface loses one of his arms in a fight with one of the teens, before killing several police officers investigating his family home.
+The Texas Chainsaw Massacre: The Beginning (2006) provides a backstory to how Leatherface and his family became cannibals.
+It also details why Leatherface wears a mask of human flesh.
+Throughout the film, Leatherface (Bryniarski) and his family torture and murder two couples as they drive through Travis County, Texas.

-Texas Chainsaw 3D (2013), a direct sequel to the original film, ignores the continuity of the previous sequels.
-Now identified as Jedidiah Sawyer (Dan Yeager), the film picks up immediately after The Texas Chain Saw Massacre, where Sally escapes and informs the locals of the atrocities committed by the Sawyers.
-After a group of local vigilantes burn down the Sawyer house and kill most of his family, Leatherface spends the next 40 years in seclusion.
-It is only when his newly discovered cousin, Heather (Alexandra Daddario) arrives that Leatherface emerges to commit a new string of murders.
+Texas Chainsaw 3D (2013), is a direct sequel to the original 1974 film.
+Picking up 40 years after the original, Leatherface (Dan Yeager) has been living in seclusion.
+It is only when his newly discovered cousin Heather (Alexandra Daddario) arrives that Leatherface emerges to commit a new string of murders.
 A prequel to the original film, titled Leatherface, was released in October 2017.
-It centers on the youngest member of the Sawyer family, Jedidiah (Sam Strike), being institutionalized after his family murdered the daughter of law enforcement officer Hal Hartman (Stephen Dorff).
-He escapes the mental hospital years later with three other inmates and a hostage nurse, leaving a trail of bodies as they are pursued by the deranged Hartman.
-Jedidiah suffers extensive trauma at Hartman's hands, until the other Sawyer family members rescue him, taking Hartman and the nurse captive.
-Goaded by the family's matriarch Verna (Lili Taylor), the mentally and physically damaged Jedidiah slaughters Hartman and the nurse with a gifted chainsaw.
-Jedediah later crafts his first face mask out of Hartman and the nurse's flesh, which he now wears to cover his disfigured face.
+It centers on Leatherface/Jedidiah (Sam Strike) being institutionalized after his family murdered the daughter of law enforcement officer.
+He escapes the mental hospital years later.
+Jedidiah suffers extensive physical trauma to his face by law enforcement.
+He eventually kills them, and uses their skin to craft his first face mask to hide his disfigured face.